deweya/cf-to-ocp-spring-boot/rabbitmq-on-openshift/rabbitmq-server-noncluster/README.md

+Prereqs:
+1. You setup cloudfoundry apps as described [here](../README.md)

 ## Deploying Rabbit MQ 3.6.5 to Single Pod on Openshift

 ### Using custom public docker image (not mine, would have to vet in case we want to use it)